davemaps/davemaps.github.io/_posts/2019-04-02-segregated-milwaukee.md

 A dot density map of Milwaukee, Wisconsin, showing white, black, and Latinx residents in the Bucks’ colors.
 A [2018 Brookings study][1] showed Milwaukee as having the highest black-white segregation among large American cities.

-In a March [interview in The Guard][2], Bucks’ guard Malcolm Brogdon spoke about his experience of living in such a segregated city.
-The NBA team has a very public recent history with the issue of racial inequality.
+In a March [interview in The Guardian][2], Bucks’ guard Malcolm Brogdon spoke about his experience of living in such a segregated city.
+The NBA team has a very public recent history confronting racism.

 In 2015, center John Henson [had the police called on him][3] while attempting to buy a watch at a suburban jewelry store.
 Bucks president Peter Feigin called the city “the most segregated and racist place” a year later, and [the organization has been outspoken][4] in support of its players and in working on issues of racial inequity.